jaronimas-codes/ollama_rag/README.md

 # Project Setup Guide

+This project is based on [this](https://www.youtube.com/watch?v=2TJxpyO3ei4&t=932s) tutorial, however dependencies were updated and fully local and free project implemented.
 This guide will help you set up the project by downloading Ollama, pulling the Mistral model, setting up a virtual environment, installing the required packages, setting the correct interpreter, and running the database population and querying process.

 ## Step 1: Download Ollama for Your OS